lonelygoddady/CS118-Network-Protocols-Project1/README.md

 3. Client does not exit the way it is required to when network disconnection happens while transferring
    Solution: A signal handler is created for SIGPIPE for send() error due to network disconnection.

+4. Connection/data transfer timeout setting
+   Solution: Use the select function to set timeout.

+5. Client blocking and timeout not triggered
+   Solution: Use fnctl to set the file descriptor to be non-blocking.